FarronF/limerick-council-meetings/meetings/2017/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West - 12th July 2017.md

 property.
 In all such cases the tenants are advised, at the outset, of the timeline

 when the unit will be ready for occupation.
-Examples of such allocations would--- 4
+Examples of such allocations would
+---
+4

 include situations where specific alterations are required to the dwelling to